 I am not going to dwell on the theme.
 You could argue that it has a theme to it.
 You are trying to tile a wall with tiles made available to all players from various factories.
 But this is an abstract strategy through and through.
 And I love abstracts!

 Laying tiles in Azul is particularly interesting to me.
 Depending on which side of the board you are playing with you either are prescribed where a tile may go, or you have carte blanche to create your own design.
 The caveat to laying your own design is that no particular type of tile may be repeated in any column or any row.
 Think of it like a Sudoku puzzle where a number is not repeated in a row or column.
-This drives a stronger need for longer term planning.
+This drives a stronger need for longer-term planning.
 This is a game of perfect information* and you will do well to consider everyone’s previous moves.
-They may be telegraphing their goals and you do not want them to outscore you.
+They may be telegraphing their goals and you don’t want them to outscore you unless you like losing.
 Woe unto the player who pays little attention to his opponents’ moves.

 *In game theory, a sequential game has perfect information if each player, when making any decision, is perfectly informed of all the events that have previously occurred, including the “initialization event” of the game (e.g. the starting hands of each player in a card game).